Once upon a time there was a princess.

 It’s my deepest conviction that it’s through combining the lenses that the true magic happens.
 It’s when we draw from the gifts of all four fairy godmothers, and their different scientific perspectives, that we can get the deepest understanding of an individual animal’s need here and now, today, in this context.

 And in order for this to happen, we must start picking up each others’ glasses, and trying them on.
-Learning about the different scientific disciplines beyond the bare bones that I presented (and to a degree, I’m sure, misrepresented) here.
+Learning about the different scientific disciplines beyond the bare bones that I presented (and again, to a degree, I’m sure, misrepresented) here.

 Perhaps, indeed, we should throw that party, with funny hats, silly games, karaoke and dancing?